All Episodes

 I appreciate it.

-The lady of the water poisoning.
+The lady in the water poisoning?

-They fired ten people from that uh from that station.
+They fired 10 people from that station.

 If these people say they're sorry, they'll be back.

-Say they apologize and so but why in the world would you run a contest saying, okay, go out and drink as much as you can and don't pee.
+Say they apologize and so, but why in the world would you run a contest saying, okay, go out and drink as much as you can and don't pee?

-And the longer you can do that, the uh you know, I leave a market and the market falls apart.
+And the longer you can do that, the you know, I leave a market and the market falls apart.

-The standards, the broadcast standards, just plunder.
+The standards, the broadcast standards just plunder.

-Nice to have you on the EIB network.
+Oh, well, Matt in Clarksville, Tennessee, nice to have you on the EIB network.

 Hello.